What is bursitis, and how do you treat bursitis?

 Your doctor may have told you that you have bursitis, to which you probably asked, “What’s bursitis?”.
 My guess is that they responded, “Bursitis is inflammation of a fluid filled sac called a bursa.”
 While that is technically correct, there are many nuances and different types of bursitis which I think are worth explaining.
+As an orthopedic surgeon in Colorado Springs, I have seen and treated many different types of bursitis.

 What is a bursa, and what does it do?